Kevin Leighton Baseball Camps

 Head Coach Kevin Leighton

-Guiding the Rams in 2017 is sixth-year head coach Kevin Leighton.
+Guiding the Rams in 2018 is seventh-year head coach Kevin Leighton.

 Leighton, the head baseball coach at Manhattan College for six years, was named head baseball coach at Fordham University it was announced in July 2011 by Executive Director of Athletics Frank McLaughlin.